SURGroup/UQpy/docs/source/scientific_machine_learning/layers/index.rst

 ^^^^^^^^^^^^^^^

 The :class:`Layer` is an abstract baseclass and a subclass of :class:`torch.nn.Module`, just as all torch layers are.
+All of the Dropout layers share their own base class, as do the Bayesian layers.

 This is the parent class to all layers.
-Like all abstract baseclasses, this cannot be instantiated but can be subclassed to write custom losses.
+Like all abstract baseclasses, this cannot be instantiated but can be subclassed to write custom layers.
 All layers use the :py:meth:`forward` method to define the forward model call.

 Methods